Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Sentence fragment[.
 Optional additional sentences.]

-Exception: Whenever possible, describe a boolean with a complete sentence of the form “If `true,` …”
+Exception: Whenever possible, describe a boolean with a complete sentence of the form "If `true,` ..."

-If “required \*” (which indicates that a related note follows), add a line beginning with “* ” that provides the note.
+If "required \*" (which indicates that a related note follows), add a line beginning with "* " that provides the note.

 List attribute names in alphabetical order.